guneyarslan/guneyarslan/README.md

-- 👋 Hi, I’m Hasret Güney Arslan
+- 👋 Hi, my name is Hasret Güney Arslan.
+I'm living in Istanbul/Turkey.
+I started to studying about development.
-- 👀 I’m interested in Back-end Development and Blockchain Development
+- 👀 I’m interested in Back-end Development for now.
+But i want to learn about IoT too.
-- 🌱 I’m currently learning Back-end with Java
+- 🌱 I’m currently learning Back-end with Java and C#.
+I'm using PostgreSQL database in my studying.
-- 💞️ I’m looking to collaborate on studying programming languages Java, Javascript, Python.
+- 💞️ I’m looking to collaborate on studying programming languages Java, Javascript, Python and C#.
 - 📫 How to reach me: guneyarslan95@gmail.com or Australi#8951 at discord.